Maximilian Osinski

-Maximilian Osinski is an American actor of Polish descent known for his recurring roles as Agent Davis on Agents of S.H.I.E.L.D. and Zava on Ted Lasso.
+Maximilian Osinski (born 1 April 1984) is an American actor known for his recurring roles as Agent Davis on Agents of S.H.I.E.L.D. and Zava on Ted Lasso.

 Early life and education

 Maximilian Osinski was born in a refugee camp in Austria to Polish parents, who fled their home in Szczecin, Poland for the U.S. in 1984.
 He was raised in Chicago, where he attended Maine East High School in Park Ridge, Illinois.
 His drama teacher helped him get into an acting program at Syracuse University's College of Visual and Performing Arts, where he earned a Bachelor of Fine Arts degree in 2006.
 At Syracuse, he studied abroad at the Shakespeare Globe Theatre in London and was selected to be a part of Sorkin Week program.

 Career

-Osinski has acted on film, including Love & Other Drugs and The Express: The Ernie Davis Story.
+Osinski has acted on film, including Love & Other Drugs, The Express: The Ernie Davis Story and A Working Man.
 He makes a recurring appearance on Agents of S.H.I.E.L.D. as Agent Davis where his wife Dichen Lachman portrayed the villain in season 2.
 He co-wrote and co-produced the web series Hollywood Hitmen along with Enver Gjokaj, and starred opposite 'Scream Queen' Jordan Ladd and Australian actor Adam J. Yeend in the hit short film Brentwood Strangler.

 In 2023, Osinski was cast as Zava in Ted Lasso.